mm21/trilium-alchemy/doc/sdk/extensions.md

 # Trilium extensions

 A number of helper classes are provided for facilitating development of extensions.
-See {obj}`trilium_alchemy.ext` for a full list.
+See {obj}`trilium_alchemy.lib.extension_types` for a full list.

 For example, to create a template called `Task`: